Squawk Box Asia: 2009-2014

-2014-present
+2014-2025

-On 31 March 2014, the show launched with a new live set in Hong Kong and moved back to the 7-10am SIN/HK timeslot.
+On 31 March 2014, the show launched with a new live set in Hong Kong and moved back to the 7-10 am SIN/HK timeslot.
 Susan Li and Bernard Lo became the new co-anchors of Asia Squawk Box, which is now based in Hong Kong.
 Martin Soong, who had been co-anchor from 2005–14, moved to a new program, Street Signs (which also shares the same name as its now-defunct US counterpart).
 That program is co-anchored by Soong and Oriel Morrison (the latter who herself had previously been anchor of Cash Flow, which was cancelled 28 March 2014).

 On 9 February 2015, Asia Squawk Box debuted a new logo that is used by its US counterpart since 13 October 2014, but the theme music was originally not the same as its US and Europe versions.
 That changed 27 April 2015, when the Asia version started using the same theme music as its US and Europe versions.

 In mid-August 2015, the show briefly launched again in the Singapore Exchange studio after Susan Li left CNBC Asia to join its sister network in Europe as co-anchor of Worldwide Exchange.
 On 26 October 2015, Lo became the sole anchor of Asia Squawk Box, which is once again based in Hong Kong.

 On 8 February 2016, both the Asian and European versions started using the remastered Squawk Box logo that has been used by their US counterpart since 4 January 2016.

 On 3 July 2017, Singapore-based anchor Oriel Morrison joined Asia Squawk Box as co-anchor of the show's third hour.

 In February 2018, Akiko Fujita (formerly of The Rundown, which was based in Singapore) joined Lo in Hong Kong as co-anchor.

-On 29 October 2018, Asia Squawk Box once again moved back to the previous 6-9am SIN/HK timeslot following the cancellation of The Rundown three days prior.
+On 29 October 2018, Asia Squawk Box once again moved back to the previous 6-9 am SIN/HK timeslot following the cancellation of The Rundown three days prior.

 In February 2019, Nancy Hungerford (formerly of Capital Connection) replaced the departed Akiko Fujita as co-anchor.

 On 2 December 2019, Sri Jegarajah and Martin Soong became the new anchor team for Asia Squawk Box, which also marked the latter's return to the show as co-anchor, a role in which he previously served from 2005-2014.
 Soong had previously co-anchored the Asian version of Street Signs since its 31 March 2014 debut following his first stint as anchor of Asia Squawk Box.

+To coincide with the launch of CNBC Asia's new graphics on 22 July 2024, Asia Squawk Box adopted the US variant of the program logo used since 11 December 2023 along with the US show's theme music used since late October 2019.